-At The Contact Deposit, additional reverse circulation infill drilling is proposed to follow-up and expand higher grade resources in the area of previously drilled holes EN104 which returned 22 metres of 1.003% copper starting at 44 metres and EN111 that returned 59 metres of 0.698% copper starting at 3 metres.
-As well, 8 widely-spaced shallow core holes are planned to obtain material for further metallurgical testing and provide additional recovery information required for potential mine planning.
-It is estimated that USD \$750,000 will accomplish these goals.
+The Contact Project was the object of a pre-feasibility study in 2013 over the eastern portion of the property by the Company predecessor and encloses an historical resource of 141 million tons of 0.22% Cu at a 0.07% Cu cut-off grade.
+The Company is considering additional reverse circulation infill drilling to follow-up and expand higher grade resources in the area of previously drilled holes EN104 which returned 22 meters of 1.003% copper starting at 44 meters and EN111 that returned 59 meters of 0.698% copper starting at 3 meters.
+Selected shallow core holes are also intended to obtain material for further metallurgical testing and to provide additional recovery information required for potential mine planning.
+It is estimated that US\$750,000 will accomplish these goals.
+A map of the project can be found in the Corporate Presentation, which can be viewed at the Company's website at the following URL: http://copperbankcorp.com/wp-content/uploads/2017/11/WEB-November-14-2017-CBK-Presentation.compressed.pdf

-The Company is considering additional exploration drilling within the program for the prospective Copper Ridge area, located 1.6 kilometres southwest of the main Contact Copper Deposit area.
-High grade rock chip samples were released on August 27, 2012 by the previous operator.
-The 2012 surface sampling program conducted by the previous operator returned grades in excess of 1% copper in grab samples, from outcrops with visible copper oxide mineralization within quartz monzonite host rock.
-A map of this entire area can be found on page 41 of the Company Presentation, which can be viewed at the Company's website at the following URL: http://copperbankcorp.com/wp-content/uploads/2017/04/WEB-April-15-2017-CBK-Presentation.pdf
+The Company is also considering additional exploration drilling over the prospective Copper Ridge area, located 1.6 kilometers southwest of the main Contact Copper Deposit.
+High grade rock chip samples released on August 27, 2012 by the previous operator returned grades in excess of 1% copper in grab samples from outcrops with visible copper oxide mineralization within a quartz monzonite host rock.
+The completion of a geophysical survey is being considered prior to the aforementioned drilling.